msrivastav13/testdata/README.md

 ### **Install as plugin (Recommended approach for Installing)**

- Install plugin using command : `sfdx plugins:install mo-dx-plugin`
+ Install plugin using command : `sfdx plugins:install seedmockdata`

 ### **Install from source(Preferred approach for debugging and enhancing the plugin)**
 1. Install the SDFX CLI.

-2. Clone the repository: `git clone git@github.com:msrivastav13/mo-dx-plugin.git`
+2. Clone the repository: `git clone git@github.com:msrivastav13/testdata.git`

 3. Install using yarn: `yarn install`